WellthCare

 Let's be honest.
-How many of us have stared at the annual benefits survey, cursor blinking, wondering if "somewhat satisfied" is the most honest answer?
-We've all been part of the cycle: HR rolls out a new communication plan, adds a pet insurance option, and hopes the scores tick up.
-Yet, genuine excitement about benefits remains rare.
+How many of us have stared at the annual benefits survey, cursor blinking, wondering if 'somewhat satisfied' is the most honest answer?
+You know the cycle: HR rolls out a new communication plan, adds a pet insurance option, and hopes the scores tick up.
+But genuine excitement stays rare.
 Why?
-Because for decades, we've been chasing an illusion-trying to measure a feeling instead of engineering the system that creates it.
+Because for decades, we've been chasing a phantom—trying to measure a feeling instead of engineering the system that creates it.

 The Root of the Disconnect